Peter Gabel

-Peter Gabel (January 28, 1947 – October 25, 2022) was an American law academic and associate editor of Tikkun, a bi-monthly Jewish critique of politics, culture, and society, He wrote a number of articles for the magazine on subjects ranging from the original intent of the framers of the Constitution ("Founding Father Knows Best") to the creationism/evolution controversy ("Creationism and the Spirit of Nature").
+Peter Gabel (January 28, 1947 – October 25, 2022) was an American law academic and associate editor of Tikkun, a bi-monthly Jewish critique of politics, culture, and society.
+He wrote a number of articles for the magazine on subjects ranging from the original intent of the framers of the Constitution ("Founding Father Knows Best") to the creationism/evolution controversy ("Creationism and the Spirit of Nature").

 Gabel was a founder of both the Institute for Labor and Mental Health in Oakland, California, and the Critical Legal Studies movement.
 He published more than a dozen articles in law journals such as the Harvard Law Review and Texas Law Review, focusing on the role of law in shaping popular consciousness and on how law can best be used to bring about progressive social change.

 Biography

 Early life and education

 Gabel was the only child of actress, radio and television talk show host, and television game show personality Arlene Francis and actor and director Martin Gabel.
-His father was Jewish while his mother had Armenian, English and German descent.
+His father was Jewish while his mother was of Armenian, English and German descent.

 He graduated from Deerfield Academy, received his B.A.
 (1968) and J.D.
 (1972) from Harvard University, where he served as editor for The Harvard Lampoon, and received his Ph.D. from the Wright Institute in 1981.

 As a teenager he worked as a guide for the 1964 New York World's Fair, a fact he revealed on the game show What's My Line?, where he appeared as a guest and stumped the panel, which included his mother.
-He appeared a second time in 1967 along with Jonathan Cerf as the editors of the Harvard Lampoon, once again stumping the panel which included both his mother and father, plus Cerf's father, Bennett Cerf, although Bennett disqualified himself at the beginning of the segment because he revealed later that he'd been tipped off the two would appear on the show.
+He appeared a second time in 1967 along with Jonathan Cerf as the editors of The Harvard Lampoon, once again stumping the panel which included both his mother and father, plus Cerf's father, Bennett Cerf, although Bennett disqualified himself at the beginning of the segment because he revealed later that he'd been tipped off the two would appear on the show.
 Gabel appeared again in a 1973 syndicated episode but was guessed by Soupy Sales.